Cloufish/blog/_posts/2021-03-28-Can-OWASP-ZAP-replace-Burp-Suite-Professional?.md

 ## Summary

-There are many functionalities that OWASP ZAP provides, e.g [HUD](https://www.youtube.com/watch?v=7WL-emt5PDc) (That's extremely awesome function!) and [Report Generator](https://www.youtube.com/watch?v=kD540gUWJ3I) which (I think) are not in Burp Suite
+There are many functionalities that OWASP ZAP provides, e.g. [HUD](https://www.youtube.com/watch?v=7WL-emt5PDc) (That's extremely awesome function!) and [Report Generator](https://www.youtube.com/watch?v=kD540gUWJ3I) which (I think) are not in Burp Suite

-But there're probably other functions of Burp Suite that are not included in ZAProxy!
+But there are probably other functions of Burp Suite that are not included in ZAProxy!
 And that's fine!

 I prefer though to use OWASP ZAP and to complement the lacking functionalities of it with the things mentioned in Hacksplained's video!